FenryrMKIII/TheOdinProject-ToDoList/README.md

-# RestaurantApp
+# ToDoList

-A minimalist web app using pure HTML, CSS, and JavaScript.
+A minimalist ToDoList web app for learning purposes.
+Using pure HTML, CSS, and JavaScript.
 Bundled with webpack and managed with npm.

 ## Structure
 - `src/` contains source files (`index.html`, `style.css`, `main.js`)